peterthoeny/web-ide-bridge/README.md

 1. `/etc/web-ide-bridge.conf` (system-wide, for all users)
 2. `web-ide-bridge.conf` (in the current working directory)
 3. `desktop/web-ide-bridge.conf` (in the project subdirectory)
+4. **If no config file is found, the app will use the config embedded at build time from `web-ide-bridge.conf` in the source directory.**

 The config file should be in JSON format, for example: